-When it comes to fitness and exercising, an exercise ball is a must have as and when it comes to enhancing your results.
+When it comes to fitness and exercising, an exercise ball is a must have when it comes to enhancing your results.

 There are different types of fitness balls depending on your exercise such as, a physio ball, stability ball, exercise ball, and a fitness ball.
 Adding a ball to your routine maximizes your results and make your ordinary routines more challenging.